pngan/winlayout/README.md

 `winlayout restore`

-For convenience, make a windows short cut to the file winlayout.exe, and in the properties of the short, set the short cut keys.
-That way the save and restore can be activated by keyboard shortcuts.
+For convenience, make a windows short cut to the file winlayout.exe (with the desired parameter) and pin to the task bar for easy access.

 ## Building the .exe